-We have audited Gildan Activewear Inc.'s (the "Company") internal control over financial reporting as of December 31, 2023, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2023, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+We have audited Gildan Activewear Inc.'s and subsidiaries' (the "Company") internal control over financial reporting as of December 29, 2024, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 29, 2024, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated statements of financial position of the Company as of December 31, 2023 and January 1, 2023, the related consolidated statements of earnings and comprehensive income, changes in equity, and cash flows for the years ended December 31, 2023 and January 1, 2023, and the related notes (collectively, the consolidated financial statements), and our report dated February 20, 2024 expressed an unqualified opinion on those consolidated financial statements.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated statements of financial position of the Company as of December 29, 2024 and December 31, 2023, the related consolidated statements of earnings and comprehensive income, changes in equity, and cash flows for the years ended December 29, 2024 and December 31, 2023, and the related notes (collectively, the "consolidated financial statements"), and our report dated February 18, 2025 expressed an unqualified opinion on those consolidated financial statements.